JSON to CSV Converter

 Is there a file size limit?

-No hard limit — all conversion happens in your browser.
-Very large files above 50MB may slow down depending on your device.
+There is no hard file size limit — all conversion happens locally in your browser, so your data never leaves your device.
+However, very large files (above 50MB) may cause the browser to slow down depending on your device memory.

 Can I open the CSV in Excel?

 Yes.
-Download the CSV and open it in Excel, Google Sheets, or LibreOffice Calc.
-For European Excel, use the Semicolon delimiter.
+Download the CSV file and open it directly in Microsoft Excel, Google Sheets, LibreOffice Calc, or any spreadsheet application.
+For Excel users in Europe, use the Semicolon delimiter option as European Excel versions often expect semicolons instead of commas.

 Related Text Tools